cfrg/draft-irtf-cfrg-cpace/draft-irtf-cfrg-cpace.md

 Corresponding test vectors are provided in the appendix.

+Moreover all implementations SHALL be verified with respect to invalidly encoded messages for MSGa and MSGb with incorrectly prepended length fields.
+Corresponding test vectors are provided in the appendix.

 ## CPace group objects G\_Ristretto255 and G\_Decaf448 for prime-order group abstractions {#CPaceCoffee}

 In this section we consider the case of CPace using the Ristretto255 and Decaf448 group abstractions {{!I-D.draft-irtf-cfrg-ristretto255-decaf448}}.